Frequently Asked Questions

 Helping you prepare for booking a visit to the Garfield Park Conservatory

-1) How can the Garfield Park Conservatory reopen the indoor gardens safely?
+1) How can the Garfield Park Conservatory operate the indoor gardens and the outdoor gardens safely?

-- All visits must be pre-booked in advance.
-It is crucial to our continued operation that you arrive on time.
+- Reservations are required.
+All visits must be pre-booked in advance.
+It is crucial to our continued operation that you arrive on time and respect the timed 90-minute visit.

-- All visitors and staff are required to wear a mask that covers their nose and mouth at all times and social distance during their visit.
+- All visitors and staff are required to wear a mask that covers their nose and mouth at all times during their Indoor Garden visit.
+Visitors and staff who are vaccinated are not required to wear masks while visiting the outdoor gardens.

-- Timed entry reservations will be in 15-minute intervals from 10am to 5pm with the last entry at 4pm Thursday through Sunday.
-On Wednesday, visits are available every 15 minutes from 10am to 8pm with last entry at 7pm.
+- Reservations will be in 15-minute intervals starting at 10am with the last entry at 3:30pm Thursday through Sunday.
+On Wednesday, visits are available every 15 minutes starting at 10am with last entry at 6:30pm.

 - This plan will only work with your cooperation.
 By respecting protocols together, we can offer everyone an opportunity to enjoy the gardens.